Nikki Chooi

-Nikki Chooi (born January 31, 1989) is an American-Canadian classical violinist.
-He is a prize winner of the Queen Elisabeth Music Competition and Tchaikovsky International Violin Competition and 1st prize winner of the 2013 Michael Hill International Violin Competition, Montreal Symphony Manulife Competition, and Klein International Strings Competition.
-Nikki is a soloist, educator, and current Concertmaster of the Buffalo Philharmonic Orchestra.
-He previously served as Concertmaster of the Metropolitan Opera Orchestra in New York.
+Nikki Chooi (born January 31, 1989) is a Canadian classical violinist.
+Chooi is currently concertmaster of the Buffalo Philharmonic Orchestra.
+He previously served as concertmaster of the Metropolitan Opera Orchestra in New York.
+He is a prize winner of the Queen Elisabeth Music Competition and Tchaikovsky International Violin Competition and first-prize winner of the 2013 Michael Hill International Violin Competition, Montreal Symphony Manulife Competition, and Klein International Strings Competition.

 Life and career

-Nikki Chooi was born in Victoria, British Columbia, Canada to parents of Chinese descent.
-He began the violin at the age of four in the Suzuki method at the Victoria Conservatory of Music and at age nine, he became a protege of Canadian violinist, Sydney Humphreys.
+Chooi was born in Victoria, British Columbia, Canada, to parents of Indonesian Chinese descent.
+He began the violin at the age of four in the Suzuki method at the Victoria Conservatory of Music and at age nine, he became a protege of Canadian violinist Sydney Humphreys.

 In 2000, Chooi made his orchestral debut with the Victoria Symphony Orchestra and was subsequently invited to perform at the 2001 Victoria Symphony "Splash" held at the Victoria Inner Harbour for an audience of over 50,000 people.
-That same year, aged twelve, he performed Haydn's Violin Concerto in C Major with the Sinfonia Toronto Orchestra at the Glenn Gould Studio, this was recorded and broadcast nationally by CBC Radio.
+That same year, aged twelve, he performed Haydn's Violin Concerto in C Major with the Sinfonia Toronto Orchestra at the Glenn Gould Studio, which was recorded and broadcast nationally by CBC Radio.